 I have never had the best handwriting, but that has never stopped me from writing with my fountain pens.
 I’ve also never been very good at drawing, but why should I let that stop me from drawing with my pens?
 If you’re in the same boat, I encourage you to try using your pens to draw.
 I found that using zentangles as a reference was very helpful in getting my creative juices flowing.
 Having something to copy and drawing a repeating pattern is much easier for most people than drawing a person, flower or other specific object.

 Here are a few more various doodles and patterns I’ve done that help me to use my fountain pens more often.
+You can find more on my Instagram.
 Happy drawing!